If you’ve got audio files in the WAV file format, you can convert them into MP3 format easily using the free VLC Media Player.

 Then select all the MP3 files and Cut & Paste them into a different folder.
 Easy.

-I copy (rip) all my music CDs to my computer in the WAV format.
+I copy (rip) all my music CDs to my computer in the FLAC format.
 After all, it’s CD quality and I have the storage space available.

 However, because of the large file size, WAVs aren’t always convenient, especially when streaming across a home network or moving the files to different devices.